Compassionate Legal Guidance for Injured Individuals in Chicago

 Medical malpractice is a term used to describe claims that arise when people are hurt or lose their lives due to the negligent or intentional actions of a health care provider, such as a doctor or nurse.
 It may occur in situations when a health care practitioner fails to provide appropriate treatment or medical attention to a patient, fails to correctly diagnose the patient’s condition, or performs a procedure without the consent of the patient, ultimately resulting in injury or death.

-If you feel that you or a loved one has been harmed as the result of medical negligence, it is important for you to take action without delay.
+If you feel that you or a loved one has been harmed as the result of medical negligence, it is important for you to take action without delay, and a Chicago medical malpractice lawyer can help.
 In Illinois, a malpractice lawsuit must be filed within two years from when you discovered or should have discovered the health care provider’s careless actions.
 If you do not bring a claim within this time, you likely will find that your right to compensation is barred.

 All too often, a driver’s carelessness behind the wheel causes an accident in which someone else is seriously hurt.
 If you have been injured in a motor vehicle collision as the result of another person’s negligence, you may be entitled to recover costs and expenses related to the accident, including those for medical bills, vehicle repairs, and missed wages.
 More subjective types of damages like pain and suffering also may be available.